fastbodin/sim_anneal/README.md

 # Simulated Annealing for QUBOs

-This repo contains a simulated annealing algorithm to solve QUBOs written.
+This repo contains a simulated annealing algorithm to solve QUBOs.
 See `python/build/solver.py` for our implementation in Python.
 See `python/unit_test.py` for unit tests to check your Python build.
-Finally, see `python/run.py` for an example of how to run the solver for a toy example.
+Finally, see `python/run.py` for an example of how to run the solver with a toy example.

 ### Requirements: